joshemorris/JoshMeetsWorld/README.md

 Some of the features in WORLD have also become quite popular for machine learning tasks.

-## What is JoshMeetsWorld?

-JoshMeetsWorld is my fork of the WORLD repo.

-My goal is to refactor the modules of WORLD into C++ classes that handle all their allocations in the constructor.
-It is very much a work in progress.

-Please check the commit logs or reach out if you're curious about the state of things. :)

 ## Using the Repo

 The repo is released under the same modified BSD-license as the original WORLD repo.
 You should consider doing the same with your modifications. :D

 ## Building & Testing